ethanfleury03/ArrowSystems/backend/README_INVITES_SMTP.md

 Replace `YOUR_APP_PASSWORD_HERE` with the 16-character app password from Google.

 After setting these, new users created in the Admin → Users page will receive an invite email with a link to `/accept-invite?token=...`, where they can set their password and log in.

+## Troubleshooting

+### "SMTP not configured" appears in logs

+This means `SMTP_HOST` or `SMTP_PORT` environment variables are not set.
+Check your Cloud Run environment variables.

+### SMTP connection/auth errors

+If you see exceptions like "Failed to send invite email via SMTP", check:

+- App password is correct (16 characters, no spaces)
+- 2-Step Verification is enabled on the Google account
+- `SMTP_USERNAME` matches the email address exactly
+- `SMTP_USE_TLS=true` is set (required for Gmail on port 587)

+The system will log the invite link as a fallback even if SMTP fails, so you can still manually send invites.